tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

 give incorrect results.
 There is logical overlap between being Authenticated and being an MP, Clerk, etc, and the security model does not take into account.

-For example, in the case of AttachedFile, denying the "zope.View" permission for "bungeni.Authenticated" and granting it for "bungeni.MP":
+For example, in the case of Attachment, denying the "zope.View" permission for "bungeni.Authenticated" and granting it for "bungeni.MP":

     <grant permission="zope.View" role="bungeni.MP" />